PadawanKay/Progression-Journey/README.md

 Thank you for reading this. :)

-# Working on making the intial rng number stay the same instead of it changing with each failed attempt.
+-Working on making the intial rng number stay the same instead of it changing with each failed attempt.